HELP rural communities have access to high-quality organic food as a first step towards building food sovereignty

 - Nice to have for some of the additional tasks: good English writing skills, analytical skills, interest in photography and storytelling

 - Preferably bring your own laptop

 At Roots, we do everything we can to make your work placement experience smooth and hassle-free.
 We offer an all-inclusive service, which means we will help you find the right internship (we believe we are great matchmakers!), help you with visa arrangements, book accommodation for you in Cape Town, give you all the pre-departure information you need before arriving, pick you up from the airport and check in with you while on your work placement to ensure you feel supported.
 These fees are based on a shared room in the volunteer accommodation at the farm.
-If you are interested in another kind of accommodation, please let us know.
 If you let us know how long you want to stay, we will send you an exact quote depending on the duration of your internship.